mturilin/easyapi/README.md

 Manager’s methods are used to perform operations on a sets of models.
 These methods could be also useful by Angular application.

+If the manager method returns a model or a list of models, realated entities could be embedded into them using
+\_embedded parameter.
+For more info see "Embed foreign key objects into the model’s JSON" article and "test_manager_method_embedded" test.

 ### Automatically create viewsets for all models in the application (DONE)